The Yoga Escapes Team

-After graduating from London College of Fashion and spending a year as a fashion intern, Daniela discovered her love for yoga and completely changed her path and began her search for a more spiritual and satisfying way of life.
+After graduating from London College of Fashion and working in fashion for a year, Daniela discovered her love for yoga and completely changed her path and began her search for a more spiritual and satisfying way of life.
 After practicing yoga for several years, she decided to certify as an Ashtanga Vinyasa yoga teacher, and has never looked back.

 Daniela teaches powerful yoga flow classes offering challenges for the more advanced students, and adjustments for all yoga levels, incorporating an approachable playfulness into all her classes.
 Drawing from her knowledge and experience of Vinyasa yoga, Power yoga, Rocket, and Yin, she often brings different elements of yoga together in a creative flow sequence, focusing on careful alignment, and linking breath and movement.
 Her classes are dynamic and energetic, but also include elements of pranayama breathing, meditation, and a hint of spirituality.
 She creates a blast of energy with an injection of fun and light-hearted banter into her teachings.
 Her classes are designed to build heat, and then calm and restore – the perfect balance.

 After qualifying as a yoga teacher in Ashtanga Vinyasa in 2012, Daniela trained in Rocket Yoga with The Yoga People.
 She continued her teacher training in Yin Yoga in 2015, and completed her 500 hours certification in 2016.
 She has been teaching in London studios for over 7 years, as well as leading corporate and private classes, and mentoring and supporting other yoga teachers.
 Daniela also runs yoga workshops and events in London and around the world, spreading her love for yoga!